Disregarding all of bitcoin's shortcomings, a financial instrument that brings out the worst in people—greed—won't change the world for the better.

 I haven't always been critical about crypto“currencies”.
 I've bought them, I've earned them, and I've used them.
 I came for the profit and stayed for the

 tech profit.
 I'd be lying if I said otherwise.
-Though, I did find it fascinating, for a while, after being persuaded that it should be fascinating.
-Obviously there's technological and academic merit behind it, but far less so than what evangelists try to sell you ().
-Realizing the extent of its shady, ignorant (), and spam-happy proponents (), I chose to opt out.
+Though, I did find it fascinating, for a while, after being persuaded that I should find it fascinating.
+Obviously there's some academic “merit” behind the technology—similar to studying the Ptolemaic epicycles—but far less so than what evangelists try to sell you .
+Realizing the extent of its shady, ignorant , and spam-happy proponents , I opted out.

 Since then it has only gotten worse.
 Their arsenal now includes dimwitted insults such as “have fun staying poor” or “look at those poor no-coiners” while shooting lasers out their eyes (,).
-Cool ().
+Cool .
 This whole ordeal has more in common with predatory multi-level marketing rather than a reasonable investment.
 Let alone something revolutionary.
-Truly revolutionary things inspire, they speak for themselves (); I bet the Wright Brothers never bothered to utter “look at those poor no-flyers”.
+Truly revolutionary things inspire, they speak for themselves ; I bet the Wright Brothers never bothered to utter “look at those poor no-flyers”.
 No, they flew.
-Flew!—Image: Rare Historical Photos: “Wilbur Wright pilots a full-size glider down the steep slope of Big Kill Devil Hill in Kitty Hawk, North Carolina, on October 10, 1902.” ()
+Flew!

 To top it off, it spawned dozens of fraudulent exchanges which have and may still be manipulating the price by buying with exchange-printed fake money (,,).
 If contemporary finance is fraudulent, and crypto“currencies” are bought with such fraudulent money, what guarantees that the prices reflect true supply and demand?
 For goodness sake, bitcoin has become the cesspool of greed that got us into this mess in the first place.
 Bitcoin isn't a cure, it's the same disease: money.
-Money in the hands of fallible humans.—Image: Idiocracy (2006), satirical ten million dollar bill with a redneck as president ().
+Money in the hands of fallible humans.

 – – – – – –